-Going under various names--BX, metallic sheathed cable, type AC, MC, or armored cable--BX is a collection of plastic-coated insulated wires (typically 14- or 12-gauge), bundled together and protected by a ribbon-like metal sheathing.
+Going under alternative names such as metallic sheathed cable, type AC, MC, Greenfield, or armored cable, BX cable is a collection of plastic-coated insulated wires (typically 14- or 12-gauge), bundled together and protected by a ribbon-like metal sheathing.

-BX is contrasted with a newer wire, NM, which stands for "non-metallic."
-Instead of the metal sheathing, NM has a slick vinyl covering that is easy to rip and to pull through holes in studs.
-Romex is one popular brand of NM.
+BX is contrasted with a newer cable, NM, which stands for "non-metallic."
+Instead of the metal sheathing, NM has a slick vinyl covering that is easy to rip and pull through holes in studs.
+Romex is one popular brand of NM electrical cable.